 The Yorkshire Three Peaks Race is open to anyone who satisfies the entry requirements.
 Runners must either have completed the Yorkshire Three Peaks in one of the last three years or since 2019 have completed two UK fell, mountain marathon or trail races from a stipulated set.
 Overseas competitors must submit evidence of completing races of similar categories.

-A link for entry will be posted on the race website at 1200 UK time on Saturday February 19, 2022.
 Entry costs £32, is non-refundable, and includes a £1 donation to the Friends of the Three Peaks.

 Yorkshire Three Peaks records and past winners